nginxinc/ansible_role_nginx_controller_install/README.md

       - jq
       - socat
       - conntrack
+      - ebtables
       - python-pexpect  # to support ansible
       - nfs-common  # to support nfs remote volume
     tags: packages

 ## changing security context on the remote host to su to run the installer
-- name: install controller
+- name: Install Controller
   remote_user: ubuntu
   hosts: controller
-  become: yes
+  become: true
   become_user: ubuntu
   become_method: su  # note that the become method is required to be su, you will need to support that for your distribution.
   gather_facts: false